ap00rvasaini/Web-Development-Project/README.md

 This is a website which primarily focuses on identifying deepfake media using a machine learning model(in Jupyter) trained on a vast data set, made in HTML, CSS, Javascript and also contains ReactJS Components.
+To preview it live, visit https://htmlpreview.github.io/?https://raw.githubusercontent.com/ap00rvasaini/Web-Development-Project/main/about.html
+Or if a few elements(like images) fail to load, download index.html and run it through VScode.
 ![image](https://github.com/ap00rvasaini/Web-Development-Project/assets/157739053/7ac5d15b-f6eb-473e-ae7c-96934c5f00aa)
 ![image](https://github.com/ap00rvasaini/Web-Development-Project/assets/157739053/b27d9836-f6ad-4e9f-a3a8-eeae7f4f1539)
 ![image](https://github.com/ap00rvasaini/Web-Development-Project/assets/157739053/505a9422-8613-4a9f-b68a-8079c8430861)